jcawley5/helloworld-lambda/README.md

 Both master and develop deploy to the same cluster (shared kubeconfig file) however it would be a simple change to support multiple clusters.

-* Developers have changes to test in the testing environment they submit a PR (or commit directly) to the develop branch
+* When developers have changes to test in the testing environment they submit a PR (or commit directly) to the develop branch
 * Once the PR is approved (or commit is made), the CircleCI job generates the Function yaml file and deploys the Function and other resources to the staging namespace
 * After testing, a PR is created from develop to the master branch
 * Once the PR is approved, the CircleCI job deployes the Function and other resources to the production namespace